'The Mandalorian' offers a key flashback - and an unexpected cameo - Local News 8

 After the previous week’s extended detour into the dysfunction of the New Republic, “The Mandalorian” returned to more conventional pursuits, like an aerial battle to save a Mandalorian child from a giant winged monster.
 But the fourth episode, “The Foundling,” was actually defined by a flashback, one that featured a rather special cameo.

 After many questions about his origins, Grogu, a.k.a.
-Baby Yoda, flashed back to his perilous escape from the Jedi Temple, as a Jedi bravely rescued him from the invading Imperial stormtroopers when Order 66 was implemented.
+Baby Yoda, flashed back to his perilous escape from the Jedi Temple, as a Jedi bravely rescued him from the invading troops when Order 66 was implemented.

 That Jedi was played by Ahmed Best, who occupies a complicated place in “Star Wars” lore as the voice of Jar Jar Binks, the comic-relief character that everyone seemed to love hating in director George Lucas’ second (and in the “Star Wars” timeline, first) film trilogy, beginning with “The Phantom Menace.”